wp-plugins/events-manager-extended/readme.txt

 * Feature: added an admin option to delete all EME tables/option when uninstalling, usefull as well when EM was in the picture

 = 3.2.9 =
+* Bugfix: small bugfix in javascript for other languages when generating the unique map ID
 * Feature: "scope=next_month" now possible as a parameter to the [events_list] shortcode